Fly (Nicki Minaj song): Synopsis

 The video begins with a Jaguar XKR driving through the wreckage of a post-apocalyptic landscape.
 Part way through it cuts to a shot of the sky, with the sun blocked out by clouds.
 The video then returns to the car which has stopped and the roof retreats to the back of the car.
 The song begins as Minaj steps out wearing a strange, pink barbed dress, thigh-high cowboy boots and big curly hair.
 Minaj begins her verse whilst walking through the wreckage, and as her verse finishes she is joined by Rihanna who sings the second chorus, wearing a black dress, with straight red hair.
 As the second verse begins the video switches to a scene where we see Minaj standing on the wing of a crashed plane, this time sporting a pink bob-style wig and lilac dress.
 For the third chorus we see Rihanna and Minaj together again standing amongst the wreckage in a night time scene, with Rihanna wearing a white long-sleeved straight jacket, and Minaj with leopard print style hair and a baby dress.
 As Minaj begins her third verse the scenes alternate between the current scene and one where we see Minaj, wearing a white cat suit and White Tiger print hair style, standing on at the top of some steps.
 As she walks down, ninjas start appearing from over either side of the stair railings and attacking her.
 Minaj surprisingly defeats all her opponents, in what is a slightly extended version of the third verse compared to the album version of the song.
 This scene also alternates with the scene where Minaj is on the plane wing.
 On the last chorus the video alternates between the plane wing scene and the scene with Rihanna and Minaj whimpering amongst the wreckage.
 As the video comes to an end, plant life begins to grow around and over the wreckage.
 The video finishes by returning to the shot of the sky, where now the sun can be seen exploding between the clouds.

 Reception

 A writer of The Huffington Post commented that the video for "Fly" was "dramatic, [and] disaster-focused".
 The Boombox praised the fashion and the out-fits Minaj and Rihanna wore during the video.
 MTV News' Jocelyn Vena also praised the fashion in the video and added: "[It] plays out like some post-apocalyptic fashion magazine photo shoot in which Nicki Minaj and Rihanna stand near a plane wreck in couture outfits, mugging for the camera."
-As of April 2018, the video has more than 145 million views.